 Raising Chicks: Moving to the Coop

-Once your chicks are all feathered and adn ready to move into the big coop, the transition can be tricky if you already have chickens.
+- Once your chicks are all feathered and ready to move into the big coop, the transition can be tricky if you already have chickens.

-If you already have chickens, I recommend moving them into the coop with a space they can escape too if necessary.
+If you already have chickens, I recommend moving them into the coop with a space they can escape to if necessary once they are about 8 weeks old.
 Often the establishment of the pecking order is a violent ordeal and chicks will benefit from being fed and watered in a separate area.

 I also like to keep the chicks enclosed in their own area for a few days before letting them actually mix with the rest of the flock.
 This keeps everyone safe while still allowing the chickens to get to know each other.